mistic100/Nixie-Clock/README.md

 - Various datasheets

 _A note on the LED controller part :_
-I used an IR controller which I had laying arround.
-It is a common anode controller where the LED I bought are common cathode, this is my my design contains a section to convert the common anode control to a common cathode.
+I used an IR controller which I had laying around.
+It is a common anode controller where the LED I bought are common cathode, this is why my design contains a section to convert the common anode control to a common cathode.
+There are also three resistors on the controller output which need to be removed, and instead use a resistor for each LED.
 This section is not described in the parts list.

 ## Sources